 Through writing personal history, I eventually realized that my purpose of sharing my story so others feel free to share theirs needed to be more than a retelling of my childhood horrors and resulting problems that just awed and shocked.
 My story’s purpose is about what it means to push back against the childhood horrors and resulting problems from within the strength we all bring out of our varying experiences.

-It seems to have struck chords as "On PTSD," a personal essay, went on to win U of AR at Little Rock's Rhetoric and Writing Department's Creative Nonfiction award and Honorable Mention in the 47th New Millennium writing awards, and its publication is forthcoming in Quills & Pixels 2020.
+It seems to have struck chords as "On PTSD," a personal essay, went on to win U of AR at Little Rock's Rhetoric and Writing Department's Creative Nonfiction award and Honorable Mention in the 47th New Millennium writing awards and it is published in Quills & Pixels 2019-2020.

 This year I branched out from the university's publication to write and provide photos for "Winter Wondrous Woodland," a photo essay Woods Reader published.
 It is a story of one magical day of rare pure snowfall in Arkansas,

 As if unburdened by the grey depression of barren branches of a colorless winter in Arkansas, the snow among the trees is a peaceful, quiet sigh of contentment.

 Encouraged by this success, I pitched to Woods Reader an idea for a mushroom-centered essay complete with my own variety of mushroom photos, and it shows respect for me and my work that they published the second photo essay, “Mushrooms in Our Midst: Wildflowers of the Woods,”

 The best way to see and photograph a mushroom is to set aside convention or what people walking near may think and lied down on your stomach to see the mushrooms at eye level ...